InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 ![bg right 60%](../assets/ways-to-contribute.png)

-1. Kanban board _(GitHub)_
+1. Kanban board *(GitHub)*
-2. Peer review _(GitHub)_
+2. Peer review *(GitHub)*
 3. Focus on external products useful to others
    * Markdown books, website pages, and other things that can be linked to from inside company resources or ingested into them.

 <!-- Slide 16: Key Message

-All projects within the working group undergo peer review as they progress through the Kanban board
+All work within the working group undergos peer review as is progresses through the Kanban board.
+We align our work with the goals and objectives of our companies while also contributing to the InnerSource Commons.

+We contribute to the Managing InnerSource Projects Gitbook, InnerSource Patterns, and other projects relevant to leaders of ISPOs, OSPOs, and the like.

 -->